Tallit Gadol - Traditional Jewish Prayer Shawl

 The mitzvah of tzitzis divided into two parts: one is a tallit katan (small talliths), and the other is a talit gadol (big talit).
 The prayer shawl we are presenting here is the tallit gadol.
 The tallis is worn exclusively by men and comes in a variety of colors and shapes.

 When and Who to Wear Tallit

 Technically, tallit must be worn throughout the day.
 However, that isn’t pragmatic in this day and age.
-Thus, another type of garment was developed – the poncho-like piece of clothing worn under street clothing throughout the day.
-This piece of clothing is most generally known as tzitzit, but also called arba kanfot, four corners or tallit katan or little tallit.
+Thus, another type of garment developed – the poncho-like piece of clothing worn under street clothing throughout the day.
+This piece of clothing is most generally known as tzitzit, but also called Arba kanfot, four corners or tallit katan or little tallit.

 Tallit is still being worn especially during morning prayer sessions, alongside tefillin, that Jewish men tend to wear during weekdays from 13 years old.
-This tallit is also worn throughout the day in Yom Kippur and numerous communities.
+The tallit is also worn throughout the day in Yom Kippur and numerous communities.
 The prayer leader or chazzan wears the tallit during different services too.